Marston St. Lawrence: Parish church

-Much of the Church of England parish church of St. Lawrence is Decorated Gothic, including the chancel arch and the arcades to both the north and south aisles.
+The Church of England parish church of St. Lawrence is a Grade I listed building.

+Much of the building is Decorated Gothic, including the chancel arch and the arcades to both the north and south aisles.
 The north arcade is of four bays and was built in the 13th century.
 The Perpendicular Gothic east window of the chancel was added in the second half of the 14th century.
 One of the aisles was also rebuilt in Perpendicular Gothic, and the bell tower was added late in the Perpendicular period (15th or early 16th century).
 There are two carved wooden screens: a Perpendicular one to the north chapel and a very well-carved Jacobean one of about 1610 to the tower.

 The tower has a ring of five bells.
 William Rufford of Toddington, Bedfordshire cast the second and third bells in about 1399.
 Ellis I Knight of Reading, Berkshire cast the treble and fourth bells in 1627.
 Henry I Bagley of Chacombe cast the tenor bell in 1639.

-The church is a Grade I listed building.
 The parish is a member of the Chenderit Benefice, which includes the parishes of Chacombe, Greatworth, Middleton Cheney, Thenford and Warkworth.